Updated: May 20, 2021

 Validation is important because it builds empathy, and empathy builds trust.
 Trust is critical in any relationship; it determines whether people want to engage with you further.

-When collectors can acknowledge consumers’ feelings, they help consumers move on in calls and become emotionally ready to hear collectors' solutions.
+When collectors acknowledge consumers’ feelings, they help consumers move on in calls and become emotionally ready to hear collectors' solutions.

 Altogether, here is how the conversation could flow after the consumer responds to your question "How are you feeling about your finances over the next few weeks?"